bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 Network policies (NetworkPolicies) are Kubernetes resources that control the traffic between pods and networks.
 They use labels to select pods and define rules which specify what traffic is allowed.
 The aim is to provide a secure network for your applications running on OpenShift.

-To give  deployment very specific network policy is always the best practice to keep your application safe.
-For a detailed guide, read [network policies](https://docs.developer.gov.bc.ca/openshift-network-policies/) documentation.
+To give a deployment a very specific network policy is always the best practice to keep your application safe.
+For a detailed guide, read the [network policies](https://docs.developer.gov.bc.ca/openshift-network-policies/) documentation.

 ### 2. Exposing services using routes